Exclusive: Sears chairman submits new roughly $5 bln bid to save retailer - sources

 Lampert’s previous bid, which Sears had rejected, was valued at $4.4 billion.

 The new bid, which Sears will consider during a Jan.
-14 bankruptcy auction, proposes assuming roughly $300 million of tax and merchandise expenses the 126-year-old company has racked up since its Oct.
+14 bankruptcy auction, proposes assuming up to about $300 million of tax and merchandise expenses the 126-year-old company has racked up since its Oct.
 15 bankruptcy filing, the sources said.

-It would also preserve up to 50,000 jobs, the sources added.
+The offer, which aims to preserve up to 50,000 jobs, also would assume up to roughly $350 million in additional Sears bankruptcy expenses, severance benefits for employees and other liabilities, one of the sources added.
 Sears employed about 68,000 people when it filed for bankruptcy.

 Ensuring Sears can pay its expenses, which include bills for legal and financial advisers and are known as administrative claims, was a main point of contention as the company negotiated the deal with Lampert.